 You can appeal against decisions made within this policy.
 By decisions, we mean a decision by the University Centre to put into place an action plan with you, a decision to temporarily interrupt you from study, or a decision to recommend permanent withdrawal from your programme of study.
-To do this, you need to complete the appeal form and submit it (found within the Appeals procedure), with any supporting evidence, to the Deputy Head of Higher Education at university@southdevon.ac.uk within 10 working days of the decision being notified to you.
+To do this, you need to complete the appeal form and submit it (found within the Appeals procedure), with any supporting evidence, to the HE Academic Standards and Quality Manager at university@southdevon.ac.uk within 10 working days of the decision being notified to you.